-A second research priority of my lab is to understand how telomeres respond to oxidative DNA damage.
+A third research priority of our lab is to understand how telomeres respond to oxidative DNA damage.
 Telomere dysregulation is a major source of genomic instability and a potential target for cancer therapy.
 Due to G/C-rich telomeric repeats, telomeres are particularly vulnerable to oxidative stress.
 Interestingly, telomeres are protected by specific “capping” proteins, making DNA damage response at telomeres significantly different from elsewhere in the genome.
-More specifically, we are investigating whether and how oxidative damage at telomeres triggers telomere attrition, senescence, and the promotion of tumorigenesis.
-My lab has established a new method to introduce oxidative damage to telomeres in a highly controlled manner, allowing us, for the first time, to specifically follow the oxidative damage response at telomeres.
+More specifically, we are investigating the possibility of whether oxidative damage at telomeres triggers telomere attrition, senescence, and the promotion of tumorigenesis.
+Our lab has established a new method to introduce oxidative damage at telomeres in a highly controlled manner, allowing us, for the first time, to specifically follow the oxidative damage response at telomeres.
 In several projects, we have investigated how HR factors are regulated by shelterin proteins at telomeres during the oxidative damage response.
 The recruitment of repair factors to telomeres is coordinately regulated by poly-ADP-ribosylation, phosphorylation, SUMOylation, and ubiquitylation of TRF1 to protect cancer cells from telomere damage.
 Our future goal is to investigate whether and how the mechanisms orchestrating oxidative damage response at telomeres may contribute to the suppression of tumorigenesis and aging, and how we can exploit this specific vulnerability of cancer cells in therapy.

 Postdoctoral/Lab Technician Positions